ryan-mcclue/unsw/comp4920/ass1.md

 outweigh these short-term costs.
 Indeed, preserving trust aligns with Friedman's notion that all computer technology should reflect human values to promote a better future (Friedman).
-As a result, the consistency that rule utilitarianism offers in relation to data privacy makes it a more effective approach for developing ethical guidelines than act utilitarianism.
+As a result, the consistency that rule utilitarianism offers compared to act utilitarianism in relation to data privacy, make it a more effective approach for developing ethical guidelines that promote societal happiness.

 In the framework of rule utilitarianism, ethical guidelines concerning user security can be structured to